yankee0/ci4-jwt/README.md

-# CRUD API project with CodeIgniter 4 and JWT
+# AUTH API project with CodeIgniter 4 and JWT

 ## What's in it ?
 Simple things that you can use:
 - auth api
-- CRUD users
+- register users

 ## Requirements ?
 Just a couple of thing: